marcinus/knotx-fragments-chrome-extension/README.md

 - finds all top-level nodes in between (comments' siblings),
 - reads debug data from the first one (which is always a script tag with debug data),
 - and transforms the data into the above form

+##### JSON case
+In case of json file, our extension doesn't use this parser.
+Instead of this, we fetch data from current website, and pass them to Grph parser.

 #### Graph parser